Sergei2404/hapi-token/README.md

-If the address belongs to some category, it will have a Risk score (on the scale from 0..10, i.e. max risk).
+If the address belongs to some category, it will have a Risk score (on a scale from 0..10, i.e. max risk).

 ## What to do for using hapi?